Approx read time: 5 mins 🕒

 For a start, the self-assembly of IKEA products was unattractive to Chinese customers who, like their Indian counterparts, are used to employing casual handymen to do their DIY.
 This goes for most other countries in Asia.

 Store location also differs.
-Whereas in Europe they tend to be on out-of-town industrial estates, in China it builds them closer to customers as fewer people own cars.
+Whereas in Europe they tend to be on out-of-town industrial estates, in China, IKEA builds them closer to customers because fewer people own cars.

 Naturally, there are some differences in the products sold – e.g., more chopsticks, fewer knives and forks - but the bulk of the 10,000 items sold in Chinese stores are from the standard range.